Interlocking Backpropagation: Improving depthwise model-parallelism: Introduction

 \section{Introduction}

 Modern state-of-the-art language models require billions of parameters.
 These models are often too large to fit in the memory of a single accelerator, and so the training computation must be distributed across multiple accelerator devices.
 Training such large models can be accomplished by partitioning the model across several accelerators and communicating the activations and gradients between them.
-Training such a model in the naive way incurs significant inefficiencies, as each accelerator must wait for all downstream accelerators to compute their forwards and backwards passes before it can begin computation of its own backwards pass.
+However, this naive approach to training way incurs significant inefficiencies, as each accelerator must wait for all downstream accelerators to compute their forwards and backwards passes before it can begin computation of its own backwards pass.
 This optimisation setting is referred to as `global learning', as there is a single global objective that must be evaluated in order to compute updates to the parameters.

 An idealised model-parallel optimisation setting would be one where each accelerator need only push data to the next, never waiting for any returning gradient.
 In order to facilitate this, each accelerator's portion of the model must be able to compute weight updates with which to train itself, without access to any information from downstream accelerators.
 This idealised setting is referred to as `local learning' and has seen an uptick in recent interest \citep{etete,dgl}.
 However, there remain core limitations to the proposed methods, principal among them: the degradation in modelling performance relative to global learning.